Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/02_move_the_player/index.md

 }
 ```

-Multuplying the speed by a value less than 1 will make the speed decrease over time, simulating a friction effect.
+Multiplying the speed by a value less than 1.0f will make the speed decrease over time, simulating a friction effect.
 The player will now slow down when the input is released.

 ### Limiting speed